cs-sugar/CloudCandyOS-Minecarft-OpenComputers/README.md

 ## How to install?
 The easiest way is to use default pastebin script.
 Insert an OpenOS floppy disk to computer, insert an Internet Card, turn computer on and type the following to console to write the operating system to the installed hard drive:

-     Pastebin is not be used,please use the github and type the other command.
+    Pastebin is not can be used,please use the github and type the other command.

 You can paste it to console using middle mouse button or insert key (by default).
 If for some reason the pastebin method isn't available to you (for example, it's blacklisted on game server or blocked by Internet provider), use alternative command to download the installer directly from the github page: